TravisWheelerLab/sufr/README.md

 The basic ideas are as follow:

 * Read the input file as `u8` (unsigned 8-bit integer values).
-Note: The original C++ uses 32-bit integers if the number of suffixes falls is less than 2^32 and 64-bit integers, otherwise.
-This Rust implementation currently only uses `usize` values, which defaults to 64-bit on 64-bit architectures.
-Copying this idea would certainly use less disk space for the resulting SA and may result in greater performance and less memory usage when creating.
 * Select the suffixes, which are normally 0 to the length of the text but there is the option to skip suffixes starting with _N_.
+Note: The original C++ uses 32-bit integers if the input length is less than 2^32 and 64-bit integers, otherwise.
+This Rust implementation currently only uses `usize` values, which defaults to 64-bit on 64-bit architectures.
+Copying this idea would certainly use less disk space for the resulting SA and may result in greater performance and less memory usage.
-* Split the input into subarrays and sort, also producing LCPs and candidate suffixes for global pivots
+* Split the input into subarrays and sort, also producing arrays for the LCP and ordered candidate suffixes for global pivots.
-* Select and order global pivots.
+* Merge the candidate pivots and downsample to select suffixes for global pivots.
-* Use the global pivots to partition the original subarrays into new subarrays where all the values fall into given ranges.
+* Use the global pivots to partition the original subarrays into sub-subarrays containing the suffixes that fall into given ranges.
 E.g., all the values less than the first/lowest pivot suffix, then all the values greater than or equal to the first pivot and less than the second, and so on.
-* The resulting sub-subarrays will have sorted selections from the original subarrays that can be merged into one array.
+* The resulting sub-subarrays are sorted that are merged.
 Because the values fall into nonoverlapping ranges, these subarrays can be appended in order to produce the final SA.
 * Produce a binary-encoded output file of `usize` values containing the length of the SA in the first position and the sorted SA values following.

 Some advantages to this algorithm: